xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 ### Environment Requirements

+> From Katalon Studio version 7.9.1 onwards, we only support 64-bit Windows, macOS, and Linux.

 1. Verify whether your computer meets the System Requirements to work with Katalon Studio.
 You need to make sure that there is a minimum of 2 GB RAM (32-bit) or 4 GB RAM (64-bit) for the app to run normally.
 For more details, see [System Requirements](http://docs.katalon.com/display/KD/System+Requirements).

 2. Install OpenJDK 8 (NOT Oracle JDK).